SFEM for the unsteady Navier-Stokes Equations on a stationary surface: Introduction

 \subsection{Outline}

 In \cref{sec: Differential geometry on Surfaces UNS} we introduce our notation along with our continuous function spaces.
 The continuous variational formulation of \eqref{eq: unstead NV Lagrange} is briefly introduced in \cref{sec: Weak formulation UNS}, while the temporal and space discretizations are discussed in the next \Cref{sec: discretization UNS}, where we also recall some basic results involving surface lifting, geometric errors and basic interpolation estimates.
 In \Cref{sec: fully discrete method UNS} we define the finite element spaces and bilinear forms that will be used throughout, and introduce new discrete surface Ritz-Stokes and Leray projections that are necessary leading up to the stability and a-priori error bounds.
 In that section, lastly, we present our fully discrete variational formulation \eqref{eq: weak lagrange fully discrete UNS}.
 In \Cref{Sec: Stability analysis UNS} we present the velocity and pressure stability results.
 The error analysis is discussed in \Cref{sec: error analysis UNS}.
-In the first part, we consider \emph{low regularity assumptions} and establish velocity error estimates independent of the choice of approximation of the extra Lagrange multiplier $k_\lambda$.
+In the first part, we consider relatively \emph{low regularity assumptions} and establish velocity error estimates independent of the choice of approximation of the extra Lagrange multiplier $k_\lambda$.
 Then, we prove error bounds for the pressure that hinge on the choice of $k_\lambda$.
-Namely, first for $k_\lambda=k_u$ with \emph{low regularity assumptions}, we prove optimal error pressure bounds in an $L^2_{L^2}\times L^2_{H_h^{-1}}$-norm and second for $k_\lambda=k_u-1$ where \emph{additional regularity assumptions} are considered, in the $L^2_{L^2}\times L^2_{L^2}$-norm.
+Namely, for $k_\lambda=k_u$, with the previous \emph{regularity assumptions} in mind, we prove optimal error pressure bounds in an $L^2_{L^2}\times L^2_{H_h^{-1}}$-norm, while for $k_\lambda=k_u-1$ we prove optimal $L^2_{L^2}\times L^2_{L^2}$-norm error bounds, considering \emph{additional regularity assumptions}.
 Finally, numerical results are presented in \Cref{sec: Numerical results}, which support the theoretical results.